Volunteer's Death in Bhopal Not Related to Our Vaccine: Bharat Biotech

 "It is this intent on compliance, quality and ethics, that we have enlisted the services of an international contract research organisation to conduct our phase III clinical trials," the company noted.
 In December, Haryana Health Minister Anil Vij had tested positive for coronavirus days after participating in the trial of Covaxin.
 He had participated in a trial on November 20, 2020.

-Bharat Biotech had termed the vaccine safe and efficacious and said that Covaxin is based on a two-dose schedule and its efficacy is determined 14 days post the second dosage.
+Bharat Biotech had termed the vaccine safe and efficacious and said that Covaxin is based on a two-dose schedule and its efficacy is determined 14 days post the second dosage.—PTI